lAlsancakl/drrr-music-bot/README.md

 Untick the setting **"Allow only music casted from verified URL"**
 This will result in safer, less IP tracking during usage.

+This bot functions as a browser extension, so you need to add it through your browser's extensions page